👉 TAP TO SAVE 50% WITH CODE SPRING

 Not the craziest fastball shape I’ve ever seen, but this atypical profile makes the pitch especially hard to square up for opposing hitters.
 In fact, Perez has a 30-degree average launch angle and a 63% fly-ball rate against his four-seam fastball this season.
 Fly-balls are the least likely batted ball type to land for a hit, so this can be an incredibly effective approach to take, especially when pitching home games in cavernous Loan Depot Park.

-While I do like the batted ball profile against Perez’s four-seamer, it must be acknowledged that he is getting lucky with the pitch too.
+While I do like the batted ball profile against Perez’s four-seamer, it must be acknowledged that he is getting lucky with the pitch, too.
 He has just a 5.9% HR/FB ratio with his fastball, compared to a 13.3% HR/FB ratio in 2023.
-He also has a .192 BABIP with the pitch, compared to a .308 BABIP in 2023, which is more in line with league average.
+He also has a .192 BABIP with the pitch, compared to a .308 BABIP in 2023, which is more in line with the league average.

 Some numbers that give me pause are the .405 xSLG and the 90 mph average exit velocity.
 Perez gave up 1.48 HR/9 during his rookie campaign in 2023, but only has a 0.41 HR/9 and 3% HR/FB ratio in 2025.
 I’d anticipate more long balls surrendered by Perez over time.

 The fastball can light up a radar gun, but another pitch that Perez relies heavily on is his slider.
 He threw the slider 31% of the time against Minnesota on Thursday and has thrown it 24.1% of the time this season.
-An 85.8 mph offering, Perez’s slider has below average movement and average spin, although it does sort of have a unique shape and can be deceptive to hitters.
+An 85.8 mph offering, Perez’s slider has below-average movement and average spin, although it does sort of have a unique shape and can be deceptive to hitters.

 Overall, batters are hitting .227 with a .409 SLG and .334 wOBA off Perez’s slider, but he does have a .178 xBA, .287 xSLG, and .277 xwOBA with the pitch this season.
 He also has a 34.6% whiff rate, his best of any pitch.
-He got six whiffs with the pitch against Minnesota with a great 43% whiff rate, it just paled in comparison to his fastball which got 13 whiffs with a 52% whiff rate.
+He got six whiffs with the pitch against Minnesota with a great 43% whiff rate, but it just paled in comparison to his fastball, which got 13 whiffs with a 52% whiff rate.
 Perez’s slider is his best breaking ball, and a pitch he should be able to find success using in tandem with his fastball.

 This start was fantastic, but Perez’s overall performance since returning to the majors has been shaky.
 This start was the first time all season that he completed at least five innings in a start, and was only the second time that he allowed fewer than three earned runs.
 It was also the first time all season that Perez issued just one walk; he's issued multiple free passes in every other start.